What Is Sub Floor Ventilation?

 Why Do We Need Sub Floor Ventilation?

-For countries like Australia, which are frequently exposed to storms, it is important to have sub floor ventilation.
+For countries like Australia, which are frequently exposed to storms, it is important to have subfloor ventilation.
 After a raging storm, the soil under your floors becomes damp.
-The moisture can crawl its way through your floors and walls, making your homes vulnerable to moulds which serve as nesting homes for termites (summarised in the Termite Inspection Report which is in accordance with AS 3660 Termite Management).
+The moisture can crawl its way through your floors and walls, making your homes vulnerable to moulds that serve as nesting homes for termites (summarised in the Termite Inspection Report which is in accordance with AS 3660 Termite Management).
 To keep the termites at bay, it is recommended to get rid of the humidity or moisture under your homes and create and maintain a dry environment instead.
-The simplest and most effective way to carry out humidity control under your house is to install an under floor ventilation system.
+The simplest and most effective way to carry out humidity control under your house is to install an underfloor ventilation system.

-Furthermore, aside from nursing termites and white ants – moulds, which are primarily a type of fungi that develop in damp atmosphere, could also result in the discoloration of your homes’ brick walls or tiled floors.
-They are not pleasing to the eyes and are not beneficial to one’s health, so installing sub floor ventilation is a great way to preserve the value of your house and reduce maintenance.
+Furthermore, aside from nursing termites and white ants – moulds, which are primarily a type of fungi that develop in a damp atmosphere, could also result in the discolouration of your homes’ brick walls or tiled floors.
+They are not pleasing to the eyes and are not beneficial to one’s health, so installing subfloor ventilation is a great way to preserve the value of your house and reduce maintenance.

 Subfloor ventilation is not only a preventive measure; it can also become a cure.
-If your home is experiencing pest attacks or termites and white ants, rising dampness, damp sub floor or maybe even rotting floor boards or you and your kids have been experiencing allergies and asthma attacks, it is recommended that you consult an expert with regard to installation of a under floor ventilation system.
+If your home is experiencing pest attacks or termites and white ants, rising dampness, damp subfloor or maybe even rotting floorboards or you and your kids have been experiencing allergies and asthma attacks, it is recommended that you consult an expert with regard to the installation of an underfloor ventilation system.
 They can visit your home and inspect your subfloor areas to determine what kind of underfloor ventilation is appropriate for your home to prevent the problem from worsening.